Epic Mexico to Costa Rica

 Day 17

-Cerro VerdeRise and Shine!
-Today is an early start as you journey across the Guatemalan border to your next destination, Cerro Verde, El Salvador (approximately 5 hours).
-From rolling hills to rolling R’s, watch the world go by from the comfort of your private vehicle as you travel through lush volcanic landscape and endless mountain terrain all while learning the local lingo from your leader in an informal Spanish lesson.
-Arrive in Cerro Verde and enjoy the rest of the day at leisure.
+Cerro VerdeToday will be an early start as you journey across the Guatemalan border to your next destination, Cerro Verde, El Salvador.
+From rolling hills to rolling R’s, watch the world go by from the comfort of your private vehicle as you travel through lush volcanic landscapes and endless mountain terrain while learning the local lingo from your leader in an informal Spanish lesson.
+Arrive in Cerro Verde in the afternoon and enjoy the rest of the day at your leisure.

 -